ArchiDog1998/RotationSolver/README.md

 * Hide becomes Mug while in combat.
 * One button DoT on Bard!
 Now all your DoTs are on the Iron Jaws button, and when both are applied, it becomes Iron Jaws.
 Best of all, this is per your active target, so you can DoT multiple targets just fine!
 * Burst Shot/Quick Nock will turn into Apex Arrow when gauge is full.
+* One button weaving on Machinist, now Gauss Barrel will turn into Ricochet when you have more stacks of the latter!

 For actions marked with a *, you may want Remind Me or a similar plugin to keep track of cooldowns while they are invisible.